 B.A. in Earth Sciences

-The Department of Earth Sciences offers bachelor of science and bachelor of arts degrees.
+The Department of Earth and Environmental Sciences offers bachelor of science and bachelor of arts degrees.
 The bachelor of science degree is recommended for students intending to pursue a career in the Earth Sciences–either professionally or in academia.

 Two bachelor of science degree tracks are offered within the department, the B.S. in Earth Sciences, and the B.S. in Earth Sciences with focus in environmental science.
 The B.S. in Earth Sciences provides a strong background in basic science and geology, and through appropriate choice of electives can be tailored to meet a wide range of possible interests within the Earth Sciences.
 The B.S. in Earth Sciences with focus in environmental science is offered jointly with the biology department, and is recommended for those students specifically intending to pursue a career in the environmental arena.

 Most bachelor of science students continue on to graduate school to obtain a master’s degree, the standard entry-level professional degree in the Earth sciences, or a Ph.D. if they intend to pursue a career in academia.

 The bachelor of arts degree in Earth Sciences is recommended for those students who enjoy and are intellectually intrigued by the Earth Sciences, but intend to pursue careers in other fields.
 The B.A. degree differs from the B.S. degree in that it requires fewer ancillary science courses and fewer electives from within the department.
 Along with intellectual enrichment, the B.A. degree provides a rounded science foundation and critical thinking skills that can be applied to numerous other fields.
 Graduates with B.A.s in Earth Sciences go on to be lawyers, teachers, business people, environmental planners, public policy makers, and politicians, as well as geologists.